abhirampai/bill_analyser/README.md

 # Welcome to Bill Analyzer App 👋

-This is an expo app that runs ocr with the help of google Gemini
+This is an expo app that runs ocr with the help of Google Gemini

 ## Get started